 Spot of Tea

 That's Britain for you.
 Tea solves everything.
 You're a bit cold?
 Tea.
 Your boyfriend has just left you?
 Tea.
 You've just been told you've got cancer?
 Tea.
 Coordinated terrorist attack on the transport network bringing the city to a grinding halt?
 TEA DAMMIT!Tea.
 Today, it is one of the most, if not the most, popular drink in the UK, and this has obviously not been lost on TV writers.
 To an American, it may seem like massive quantities of tea are consumed in the average British Series.
 In fact, the number of cups of tea drunk is often quite normal in Britain, though even the Brits can exaggerate.
 Whenever a British character appears in an American series, they will invariably a) drink tea, and b) describe at great length how wonderful it is compared to coffee - that is, if the character has heard of coffee before coming to the United States.
 In fact, the mere act of drinking tea automatically marks one as British.
 However, these characters typically drink tea from an ornate china set, whereas in Real Life, such things are reserved for special occasions.
 In fact, there's a dying tradition of keeping a set of "best china" that's never to be used unless the Queen should suddenly turn up for a visit.
 The great British author George Orwell (1984, Homage to Catalonia) was an avid tea drinker, even going so far as to write an article on how to make "A Nice Cup Of Tea"; Douglas Adams also wrote one.
 In general, the typical British attitude to tea is nicely summed up here.
-Compare with Must Have Caffeine.
-See Tea And Tea Culture for info about tea and the world's Real Life tea drinking habits, including proof that the British love for tea is Freakier Than Fiction.
+If you must know, but can't be bothered to follow the links, making tea is not at all complicated.

 — LiveJournal user jslayeruk